Buzz around!

 It's time to duplicate some more blocks.

-The last button we'll use is the enter one.
-In this sketch, we won't do anything with releasing this button.
+The last button we'll use is the left one.

-If you press the enter button, the buzzer will play tone with a frequency of 100 Hz for 150 milliseconds.
+If you press the left button, the buzzer will play tone with a frequency of 2000 Hz for 200 milliseconds.

-While the tone is playing, the screen will say "Buzz".
+While the tone is playing, the screen will say "Beep".

 Great!
 We used all of the four buttons from CircuitPet.